huangyan1987/notes/go/go-csp.md

     3. release lock

 So no shared memory (except the hchan) and it copies, which holds true to the motto:
-"Do not communicate by sharing memory; instead, share memory by communcating."
+"Do not communicate by sharing memory; instead, share memory by communicating."

 goroutines are "user-space threads"